 Unfortunately, most research demonstrates that training employees alone does not prevent sex- or gender-based harassment.
-But there are some best practices that have been recommended by the Nevada Equal Rights Commission, the Equal Employment Opportunity Commission Task Force and federal courts.
-The Task Force is concerned that the training across Nevada state agencies may not be as effective in prevention as possible.
+But there are some best practices that have been recommended by the Equal Employment Opportunity Commission Task Force and the federal courts.
+The Task Force is concerned that the training across state agencies may not be as effective in prevention as possible.

-The Task Force recommends that the State engage in a close review of the training it does and if necessary, adopt new training methods, including bystander intervention training, that accord with the Nevada Equal Rights Commission, the Equal Employment Opportunity Commission Task Force and federal courts' recommendations.
+The Task Force recommends that the State engage in a close review of the training it does and if necessary, adopt new training methods that accord with the Equal Employment Opportunity Commission and the federal courts' recommendations.